turtle96/taskell/docs/UserGuide.md

 - `add` TASK <i>from</i> START_TIME <i>to</i> END_TIME <br>
 Example: `add` Watch Dr Strange <i>from</i> 7.30pm <i>to</i> 9.25pm

-> Please refer to Appendix A and B for date and time format respectively that Taskell supports. <br>

 To allow greater flexibility in the command format, Taskell supports a few natural variation such as <i>by</i>, <i>on</i> and <i>at</i>.
 <br>